 My kids are obsessed with Mini Eggs.
 When he was young, Michael thought mini eggs were eggs.
 He was very disappointed one morning when he asked for eggs after Easter!
 This means that as soon as we enter a new year, and Easter starts taking over the shops, we start buying mini eggs.
 We eat a lot of them on their own, but I also like to try and do more with them.
 Like Mini Egg Rocky Road.

+I love Rocky Road.
 I’m a huge biscuit freak you see.
 I can resist anything but a biscuit.
 Biscuits are my ultimate downfall.
 I also have no control; I can eat half a packet of chocolate digestives, then decide I’d better finish the pack to remove any evidence that they’d ever existed, so there are no uncomfortable questions about where half a packet have gone in 20 minutes.
 They are the best!
 More so if there’s chocolate involved.
 Mini Egg Rocky Road and any other Rocky Road really is the ultimate biscuit.

 This love, however, means that I try not to expose myself to them too often, as there is a very real danger that they’ll be gone in half a day, this makes Mini Egg Rocky Road my favourite Easter Treat!

 I tend to keep things simple with Mini Eggs, raisins and marshmallows.
 But, you really can add anything.
 Glace cherries work really well, so do nuts.
 The beauty of Rocky Road is that it’s basically your favourite sweet treats, covered in chocolate.

 You can also change your biscuit.
 I prefer the taste and texture of a digestive.
 But I know that a lot of people prefer to use Rich Tea.
 Totally up to you.

 - 100 g Butter